rubendleon/Demo-ContosoExpenseReporting/Demo.md

 	>
 	>We copied this name to the clipboard earlier.

-1. You should now have two connections, one for on-premises and one for SQL Server in the VM.
+1. You should now have two connections, one for the on-premises SQL Server and one for the server running in the VM.
 1. In the on-premises connection, right-click the database to export and select **Tasks** -> **Export Data-Tier Application** in the context menu.
 1. In the **Introduction** screen, click **Next**.

 	![Exporting Data-tier Application](Images/exporting-data-tier-application.png?raw=true "Exporting Data-tier Application")

-	_Exporting Data-tier Application_
+	_Exporting the data-tier application_

 	>**Speaking Point**
 	>
 	> We actually have several ways of getting our database from on-premises to the VM, including the Generate Scripts wizard or backup/restore.
 	>
-	> **However, new in Sql Server 2012 is the ability to export and import a database using what are called BACPACs**.
+	> **However, new in Sql Server 2012 is the ability to export and import a database using what are known as BACPACs**.

 1. In the **Export Settings** page, select the option labeled **Save to local disk**.
 1. Click **Browse**.
-1. In the **Save As** dialog, go to the _C:\DAC Packages_ folder and enter **Expenses** for the filename, then click **Save**.
+1. In the **Save As** dialog, go to the _C:\DAC Packages_ folder, set the filename to **Expenses**, and then click **Save**.
 1. Click **Next** to go to the **Summary Page**.
 1. Click **Finish**.